Davidevlops/JS-DSA/numerical-algorithms.md

 ##  Conclusion

-String matching algorithms form the backbone of modern computing — from simple text searches to complex DNA analysis.
-Understanding how each algorithm works not only sharpens your problem-solving skills but also teaches you how to think about efficiency and optimization.

-By learning Naïve, KMP, Rabin–Karp, and Boyer–Moore, you’ve unlocked a deeper understanding of how powerful and efficient pattern searching can be.
+Numerical algorithms are the mathematical muscle of computation — quietly powering simulations, predictions, and optimizations behind the world’s most advanced technologies.

+From finding roots and solving equations to integrating curves and optimizing systems, each algorithm transforms abstract math into real, usable insights.
+They teach an essential engineering lesson: in computation, perfection is rare — but good approximations, done efficiently, change the world.

+Understanding numerical algorithms not only sharpens your mathematical thinking but also equips you with the tools to design systems that calculate, predict, and evolve — from rockets and robots to neural networks and beyond.